 Many people choose to incorporate more fresh fruits and vegetables into their diet when they learn of their diabetes diagnosis.
 While some discomfort or gas can be normal as the body adjusts to more fiber, other people may find that it never seems to quit.
 Some people try removing obvious sources such as dairy, but what if the cause is FODMAPs?

 What are FODMAPs?

-“FODMAP is an acronym standing for fermentable oligosaccharides (fructans and galactans), disaccharides (lactose), monosaccharides (fructose) and polyols (sugar alcohols).”1 FODMAPs are naturally found in foods as sugars and fiber and different foods can have various amounts of them.
+“FODMAP is an acronym standing for fermentable oligosaccharides (fructans and galactans), disaccharides (lactose), monosaccharides (fructose), and polyols (sugar alcohols).”1 FODMAPs are naturally found in foods like sugars and fiber and different foods can have various amounts of them.
 They work by pulling water into the gut and the bacteria ferment them, causing gas.1

 What do I do if I think I have a problem with FODMAPs?